su2code/su2code.github.io/_docs_v7/Container-Development.md

 - `--volume <folder_on_host>:<folder_in_container>` (or `-v`): Bind mount a volume where `<folder_on_host>` is a local folder on the host and `<folder_in_container>` the mount location in the container.
 - `--workdir <directory>` (or `-w`): The working directory inside the container.

+### Working interactively in a container ###

 A typical call where the current directory on the host is mounted and used as working directory would look like this:
 ```
 docker run -ti --rm -v $PWD:/workdir/  -w /workdir --entrypoint bash su2code/su2/build-su2
 ```
 Here, we also override the entrypoint in order to execute a bash shell.
-Note, that all changes you make will be lost after you exit the container (except from changes in the working directory).
-Once in the bash you can simply use an existing or new clone of the repository to compile SU2 [the usual way](/docs_v7/Build-SU2-Linux-MacOS/).
+Note that all changes you make will be lost after you exit the container (except from changes in the working directory).
+Once in the bash you can simply use an existing or new clone of the repository to compile SU2 [the usual way](/docs_v7/Build-SU2-Linux-MacOS/), run a regression test script, or execute a specific regression test.

+This interactive way of using the container gives you most control over building and testing SU2, we recommend it particularly for running specific tests instead of entire test scripts, e.g., when debugging them with the thread sanitizer.
+If you look for an out-of-the-box way of compiling and testing SU2, please refer to the sections about using the scripts below.

+If you want to build SU2 with the thread sanitizer, you work with the **build-su2-tsan** container instead and compile SU2 as explained above.
+Note that the thread sanitizer is only meaningful for SU2 builds with OpenMP.
+You don't have to supply any additional flags when configuring, compiling, or running, the container provides a fully configured environment.
+Any test executed with SU2 built this way will perform thread sanitizer analysis.

 ## Using the scripts to compile SU2 ##